 What is Spanish?

 At Hesston College, you can begin a major in Spanish by taking Elementary Spanish I and II.
-As you transfer to another university, you will continue taking classes in Spanish that emphasis reading, writing, listening and speaking in Spanish.
+As you transfer to another university, you will continue taking classes in Spanish that emphasize reading, writing, listening and speaking in Spanish.
 Classes and requirements vary from university to university, but in general your upper level classes will include study in literature, linguistics, conversation and writing.

 Spanish classes are taught in Spanish.
 One of the most important factors in student success is classroom attendance and participation and completing your homework outside of class.
 Motivation is just as important as any natural aptitude for language learning you may have.
 Students who enjoy this challenge as well as learning about other cultures and societies are a great fit for a Spanish major.